How will Slater and Gordon get my money back from the banks?

 What funds like Colonial First State have been doing is dumping super with a parent bank, such as the Commonwealth Bank, despite it not offering the best returns for members.
 The interest rate from the parent bank has in some cases been as low as 1.25% per year.

 This rate is ludicrously low.
 Standard bank interest rates should be around 2.0 to 2.5 per cent.
 That's what most banks offer to customers for term deposits.
-We are determined to hold bank-owned super funds to account for failing to obtain the best possible interest rate for cash investments - instead, opting for the one on offer from a parent bank and boosting their own revenues with trail commissions.
+We are determined to hold bank-owned super funds to account for failing to obtain the best possible interest rate for cash investments - instead, opting for the one on offer from a parent bank.